 THE EMPLOYMENT ATTORNEYS AT BURG SIMPSON ARE HERE TO HELP

 Burg Simpson has a reputation for standing up for individual’s rights in Kentucky, Ohio, and across the country.
-With multiple offices in four states and more than 60 attorneys, Burg Simpson has the resources to fight for individual employees against the biggest corporations in the United States.
+With seven offices in six states and more than 60 attorneys, Burg Simpson has the resources to fight for individual employees against the biggest corporations in the United States.

 The employment law attorneys in the Cincinnati, Ohio office are part of Burg Simpson’s dynamic team serving the people of Ohio, Kentucky, and the nation.
 The lawyers in Burg Simpson’s Cincinnati office have experience in successfully handling a variety of employment cases, including wrongful termination, wage and hour disputes, sexual harassment, hostile work environment, age discrimination, and negotiation of severance agreements.

 If you have a question about your employment and whether you’re being treated fairly, contact the trial lawyers in our Cincinnati office today by calling 513-852-5600 or by completing a Free Case Evaluation Form so we can discuss your case with you.